an-hongyu/academicpages.github.io-master/_pages/about.md

 I am a researcher on Neuromorphic Computing, Neuromorphic Electronic Circuits Design using Emerging Devices, and Artificial Intelligence.
-I currently pursuing his doctoral degree in the Bradley Department of Electrical and Computer Engineering, Virginia Tech under the supervision of Prof. Yi, Yang (Cindy).
-My research interests include neuromorphic computing, nano-electronic devices and circuits for energy-efficient neuromorphic systems, machine learning, and artificial intelligence.
+I was born in Shenyang, a small town in the northeast of China.
+I spent all my childhood in Shenyang, mostly in public library reading popular science books, like One, Two, Three...Infinity, The Feynman Lectures on Physics, etc. Although I did not fully understand what they are talking about then.
+I also read a lot of scientific fictions, such as I, robot, Twenty Thousand Leagues Under the Seas.
+The dramatic stories and interesting knowledge in these books ignited my interest in science and technology, and eventually leads me to here, a Ph.D. candidate in electrical engineering at Virginia Tech.
 In my spare time, I’d like to watch movies, read books, do exercises, and sleep.

 Resaerch Interest:
 ------